 20.3.
 These terms will continue to apply to any future instructions on this or any other matter.

 21.4.
-Except to the extent that my employees can benefit from the provision relation to “Claims & Liability”, none of the provisions of my agreement with you are intended to or will operate to confer any benefit (pursuant to the Contracts (Rights of Third Parties) Act 1999) on any person other than you.
+Except to the extent that employees and Directors can benefit from the provision relation to “Claims & Liability”, none of the provisions of our agreement with you are intended to or will operate to confer any benefit (pursuant to the Contracts (Rights of Third Parties) Act 1999) on any person other than you.

 21.5.
 These terms are governed by English law.
 If the validity or enforceability of any provision of these terms is in any way limited by any applicable law or regulation, such provision shall be valid and enforceable to the fullest extent permitted by such law or regulation.
 The invalidity or unenforceability of any provision of these terms shall not affect the validity or enforceability of any other provision.

 21.6.
-These terms may be varied from time to time and where I intend to do so, I will give you reasonable notice.
+These terms may be varied from time to time and where we intend to do so, we will give you reasonable notice.